Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

 # Lab 02 - Create a Web App

+### Estimated timing: 20 minutes

 ## Lab overview

 Azure App Service is a fully managed web application hosting platform.
-This platform as a service (PaaS) offered by Azure.
+This platform as a service (PaaS) is offered by Azure.
 Azure App Service is actually a collection of four services, all of which are built to help you host and run web applications.
-The four services (Web Apps, Mobile Apps, API Apps, and Logic Apps) look different, but in the end they all operate in very similar ways.
+The four services (Web Apps, Mobile Apps, API Apps, and Logic Apps) look different, but in the end, they all operate in very similar ways.
 Web Apps are the most commonly used of the four services, and this is the service that we will be using in this lab.

 In this walkthrough, we will create a new web app that runs a Docker container.

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, You will be able to complete the following tasks:
 + Task 1: Create a Web App
 + Task 2: Test the Web App

-## Estimated timing: 20 minutes

 ## Architecture diagram

 ![](../images/az900lab02.PNG)